 Wildlife photography is one of the most challenging genres of photography.
-Firstly, you are photographing animals in their natural habitat and the animals do not follow direction.
+You are photographing animals in their natural habitat respecting and maintaining their space without the ability to direct them as subjects of the shoot.
+And to capture the best wildlife photos, you have to go the extra mile.

-Below are a selection of photographs that demonstrate the very best of wildlife photography…
+Below is a selection of photographs that demonstrate the very best of wildlife photography…

 The best wildlife and animal photos